Due Date: Tuesday, May 30 (but also acceptable on Thursday, June 1)

 Create two NN19 and/or NNXT sample instruments in Reason, using your own samples as audio source material and editing them as necessary using the Logic waveform editor.

 Locate interesting audio source material.
-Extract samples and do initial editing in the Logic* waveform editor.
+Extract samples and do initial editing in the Logic* waveform editor and/or the Reason sample editor.
 Build and save sample instruments using these edited samples in the NN19 or NNXT samplers in Reason.
 Create a short musical example using your sample instruments.

 - Use any audio source material that has not already been edited into individual samples.
 Examples include: audio input from the computer’s microphone, compact disk recordings, mp3 recordings, etc. (You can work with mp3, wav, aiff formats.)